 Applicants from Norway or Nordic countries:

-Applicants from outside the Nordic countries:
+Applicants outside EU/EEA/Switzerland and the Nordic countries:

 Special curricula, project papers and the Master's thesis are supervised on an individual basis by the department's academic staff, possibly in collaboration with external companies or institutions by agreement.